-The term excess - from the Latin: "to step out of", "to go beyond" - refers here to its two meanings of transgression and debauchery.
+The term excess (from Latin: "to step out of", "to go beyond") refers here to its two meanings of transgression and debauchery.
 For this work, the MichaelDouglas collective researched, among other places, the Rautenstrauch-Joest-Museum in Cologne for possibilities of communication and representation of physical forms of transgression.
-The dancers were particularly interested in sacred and cultic spiritual practices such as prayer, retreats, rites, meditation, diets and their physical manifestations.
-However, the project also focuses on forms of transgressing the boundaries of profane idols such as excessive exercise and work, drug use and intoxication.
-Idols live out, quasi vicariously, real experiences and states that others only imagine, think up or dream up.
+The dancers were particularly interested in sacred, cultic and spiritual practices such as prayer, retreats, rites, meditation, diets and their physical manifestations.
+However, the project also focused on forms of transgressing the boundaries of profane idols such as excessive exercise and work, drug use and intoxication.
+Idols live out, quasi vicariously, real experiences and states that others only imagine, think up or dream of.

-The title GOLDEN TRASH reflects this complexity: Golden refers to the flamboyant, the visible, the shell-like, and the English term trash alludes to negative aspects: Rubbish, trash, death, the leftover, but also kitsch, the false, the empty.
-The Sacred Heart Church, as a sacred space, is the ideal performance venue for this choreography.
+The title GOLDEN TRASH reflects this complexity: Golden refers to the colourful, visible, shell-like and the English term trash alludes to negative aspects: Rubbish, trash, death, the leftover, but also kitsch, the wrong, emptiness.

 Choreography Georg Reischl